-- Has a documented history of chronic kidney disease [ stage 3b-5, an estimated glomerular filtration rate (eGFR) < 45 ml/min at screening], or any episode of acute kidney injury treated with or without dialysis.
+- Has a documented history of chronic kidney disease (stage 4-5, an estimated glomerular filtration rate [eGFR] < 30 mL/min at screening).

-Function Test (LFT) values at screening: e.g. aspartate aminotransferase (AST), alanine aminotransferase (ALT), alkaline phosphatase (ALP) ≥ 3.0 × upper limit of normal (ULN), or total bilirubin > 1.5 × ULN at screening.
+- Aspartate aminotransferase (AST), alanine aminotransferase (ALT), alkaline phosphatase (ALP) ≥ 2.0 × upper limit of normal (ULN), or total bilirubin > 1.5 × ULN at screening.

 - Has a history or presence of clinically significant disease not related to SSc [neurologic, renal, endocrinal, gastrointestinal cardiovascular, hepatic, dermatologic, hematological, musculoskeletal, genitourinary, thromboembolic, advanced arteriosclerosis, hyperthyroidism, moderate to severe hypertension, immunologic disease, pulmonary (e.g., uncontrolled asthma, emphysema, chronic obstructive pulmonary disease) or any other disorder] as determined by the Investigator at screening.
 Conditions deemed not-clinically significant according to the Investigator's discretion are acceptable.

 - Has a history or presence of psychiatric disease judged to be clinically significant by the Investigator and which may interfere with the study evaluation and/or safety of the subject.